BaffourAdu/bboampong/content/introducing-the-next-generation's-payment-service!/index.md

 Epay is still in the early stages and your feedback and suggestions are highly welcome.
 Over the next few weeks, we will be working closely with other developers to enhance our developer platform.
 Also, we would be improving the user experience to make it more easy for customers of businesses with no online payment experience make their first time payment and lastly, improve and fix bugs when the need arises.

 We would love to hear your feedback on how we can improve our service.
-You can talk us via info@epaygh.com or send me an email personally via baffouraduboampong@gmail.com.
+You can talk us via info@epaygh.com or hit me up personally.